-In remote Dagestan, a covid recount adds to questions on Russia’s overall numbers
+In Dagestan, a covid recount adds to questions on Russia’s overall numbers

 At issue, Raksha said, is the narrow classification often used for attributing a death to the coronavirus.
 For example, if a coronavirus-infected person with heart disease died, the cause might be ascribed to the heart disease and not the coronavirus.

-Rosstat’s May numbers, which were released on July 10, cited 7,444 people dying in Russia due to covid-19, but an additional 5,008 people — counted separately even though they were diagnosed with covid-19 — died from other illnesses that developed in large part due to the disease, or from unrelated causes.
+Rosstat’s May numbers, which were released on July 10, cited 7,444 people dying in Russia because of the coronavirus, but an additional 5,008 people — counted separately even though they were diagnosed with covid-19 — died of other illnesses that developed in large part because of the disease, or from unrelated causes.

 Even with the numbers divided into separate categories, the statistic agency’s figures are higher than those put out by Russia’s main government-run coronavirus website.
 It said 3,686 people died of the coronavirus in May.